Understanding HTML as a Beginner

 <!DOCTYPE html> <html lang = "en"> </html>

 <!DOCTYPE html> defines the type of document you are writing and tells the browser to adopt the latest version of HTML. <html lang = "en"> defines the language used in writing the code.
-Here, the adopted language is English and is represented by the abbreviation "en."
+The adopted language represented by the abbreviation "en" is English.

 <!DOCTYPE html>